Reviews of Mobile Suit Gundam (1979) and related work

-When this first series opens, one colony has declared itself independent of the Earth Federation.
-It calls itself the Principality of Zeon, a tyrannical state employing weapons of mass destruction in the One-Year War of its liberation.
+When this first series opens, one colony has declared its independence of the Earth Federation.
+It calls itself the Principality of Zeon, a tyrannical state employing weapons of mass destruction in the One-Year War of its liberation from a needy Earth.
 Towards the end of the war, both factions develop revolutionary new types of mobile suits.
 Zeon forces attack before the Federation’s set can be mass-produced.
-The Gundam, a close range prototype, ends up in the hands of a cocreator’s son who manages to fend off the first of the Zeons.
+The Gundam, a close-range prototype, ends up in the hands of its cocreator’s son.
 Like his father, the boy is good with technology but socially awkward.
 Together with numerous other civilians from his colony, but without his parents, Amuro the boy pilot helps crew the White Base, a mobile suit carrier.
-Fearing capture, they destroy materials necessary for the swift production of further Gundams.

-After surviving the first few battles, the amateur crew is psychologically battered and the talented Amuro has a breakdown.
-Fortunately, the enemy initially underestimates the White Base, whose solitary trials are left to continue with minimal Federation aid.
-Amuro quickly meets a rival, an ace pilot on the Zeon side who encounters the people of the White Base many times on the ship’s meandering way into the decisive battles of the war.
+Fearing capture, the rookie crew of the White Base destroys materials necessary for the swift production of more Gundams.
+After surviving the first few battles, they are psychologically battered and Amuro has a breakdown.
+Fortunately, the enemy underestimates the White Base.
+Its trials are left to continue with minimal Federation aid, meandering into the decisive battles of the war.
+As for Amuro, he quickly meets a rival, an ace pilot on the Zeon side.

 Gundam is the largest and most popular mecha franchise.
 It’s also the most historically significant.
-This first work represents a crucial push toward realism and maturity in commercial TV SF.
+This first work represents a crucial push toward realism and maturity in commercial TV SF, both as far as the human-shaped vehicles go, and more importantly, in the larger worldbuilding behind them.
 The larger franchise is likewise about giant humanoid vehicles and the often well-characterized people who pilot them in tragic yet vicariously thrilling wars.
-This initial work sets off the Universal Century (UC) setting, the most prolific branch.
+This initial work sets off the Universal Century (UC) setting, the most prolific branch of Gundam.

-Following the defeat of the Principality of Zeon as an organized opponent, the Federation created an elite counter-insurgency task force: the Titans.
-Their methods first became draconian, then genocidal.
+Following the defeat of the Principality of Zeon as an organized opponent, the Federation created an elite counter-insurgency task force known as the Titans.
+Their methods became draconian, then genocidal.
 Seven years after the One-Year War, the spaceborne Anti-Earth Union Group and the Earthbound Karaba ally themselves against these fascists, uniting old heroes like Amuro, Bright and Hayato with Zeon veterans, including Char, and new talents.
 On the fringe of this war, Zeon rises again.

-More political and even ecological, which is very nice, but the plot is still thin and many elements are recycled as a formula.
+More political and even ecological, which is very nice and a little like Dune (1965), but the plot is still thin and many elements are recycled as a formula.
 As in the original, it’s really mostly fighting and risible escapes with repetitive lines.

 Now that many of the suits are unique and transformable for extra toy sales, the credibility of the fighting rests entirely on its visual execution.
-Fortunately, the main draw is indeed the brilliant analogue design and animation work on this series, a huge step up from the original.
+Fortunately, the main draw is indeed the brilliant analog design and animation work on this series, a huge improvement on the original.
 Apart from the impracticality of the mecha design, this is very close to my idea of how mainstream action anime “should” look and feel, even better than most subsequent entries in the franchise.
 There is something very endearing about the visible gaps that arise as rich starry backgrounds scroll by to the end of the cardboard they’re painted on.

 From a feminist standpoint, there are problems, but the very last scenes do weaken the primary protagonist in a way similar to what has been plaguing one of the women (ridiculously, in her case); an interesting move.

-With his old star pilots out of commission, Noa recruits more youths from a junkyard in Side 1’s Shangri-La colony (L5).
+With his old star pilots out of commission, Noa recruits more youths from a junkyard in Side 1’s Shangri-La colony at L5.
 As usual, these teenagers prove more adept than grown men who’ve trained together for 8 years and fight on their home turf, as one Arabian veteran bitterly concedes mid-series.
-The Argama gets a weapon of mass destruction, and uses it against the Axis Zeon.
+The Argama, returning from Zeta Gundam, gets a weapon of mass destruction and uses it against the Axis Zeon.

-The title is read "double zeta".
-A lot more comic relief, and worse production values, than Zeta.
-The opening song for the first half is a poorly performed joke, its refrain being "It’s not a cartoon; it’s for real!"
+The title is read “double zeta”.
+This series has more comic relief, and worse production values, than Zeta.
+The opening song for the first half is a poorly performed joke, its refrain being “It’s not a cartoon; it’s for real!”
 This is consistent with the general attitude that all adults are cynical, self-interested and so on.
 The lady Chara is cool though.
 Episode 33 shows a Europe covered by dense forests, which was apparently a geoengineering project.